Commerce, California: Infrastructure

+Los Cerritos Community News serves the city.

 Health care

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving Commerce.

 Emergency services

 Fire services

 Fire protection in Commerce is provided by the Los Angeles County Fire Department, which has its headquarters in Commerce.
 The LACFD operates Station #22 at 928 South Gerhart Avenue, Station #27, the battalion headquarters, at 6031 Rickenbacker Road, and Station #50 at 2327 South Saybrook Avenue, all in Commerce, as a part of Battalion 3.
 Ambulance transport is provided by Care Ambulance Service.

 Police services

 The Los Angeles County Sheriff's Department (LASD) operates the East Los Angeles Station in East Los Angeles, serving Commerce.

 Friendship City

 Commerce is a friendship city with Nanning, Guangxi, China.